salikadave/freshers-interview-checklist/README.md

 This repository is a compilation of interview questions & resources for 💻 any student preparing for their first software _internship/job_ straight out of college🎓.

-If you find this checklist useful , please leave us a ⭐.
-You could also 👁‍🗨 this repository when new questions/resources are added. 😁
+If you find this checklist useful, we'd be glad if you could leave us a ⭐.
+It's suggested that you 👁‍🗨 this repository to be notified when new questions/resources are added. 😁

 Browse questions by 📃 topic in this repository or 🔎 search for specific topics on the website [here](https://salikadave26.gitbook.io/interview-questions/).